Baby Proofing Your Home, Room by Room: 36 Areas to Address Around the House

 Cleaners and Toxic Products

 The problem: Poisons can be found throughout the house in the form of cleaning products, medicines and other household chemicals.
-The most common poisons that affect children include cosmetics, houseplants, antihistamines, vitamins, pesticides and cleaning products.
+The most common poisons that affect children include cosmetics, houseplants, antihistamines, vitamins, pesticides and other cleaning and dusting products.
 Poisons can be found in the kitchen, bathroom, bedrooms, basement, garage and nearly anywhere else that might be decorated with a houseplant.
 If you're cleaning your Belmar home for sale, you'll want to keep all of this out of reach.

 - Keep poisons in high cabinets where they cannot be reached.